 - Obtain patients white blood cells for later transplant back into the patient

-- For obtaining cells for processing them to stimulate a patient’s immune system to target prostate cancer cells.
+- For obtaining cells for processing them to stimulate a patient’s immune system [ as in immunotherapy treatment for prostate cancer]

 Overview of Procedure